 May 26, 2020 / Esther Choy

 In 2015, Neha Agrawal, a marketing executive at a global medical company, was selected as one of the opening speakers at her company’s multi-day leadership off-site.
 She needed to set the tone for the day as she spoke with peer senior executives on the topic of leadership.
 She had about 45 minutes to speak, with no other specific guidelines.
+She needed to identify good stories fast.

 Ultimately, she chose one not from the realm of business but from her personal life.
 She told her audience of managers the story of climbing Mount Kilimanjaro in 2008 with her parents, sister, husband, and three children—nine people representing three generations and ranging in age from seven to seventy.
 Not a single one was an outdoor-adventurer type.
 “We’re more like eaters and strollers,” Agrawal said.